-The Special Use Permit Modification defines uses and building area within a block plan, including accompanying Design Guidelines that will influence the development standards.
+The Special Use Permit Modification defines uses and building area within a block plan, including accompanying Design Standards that will guide the development standards.
 No exact building layout is proposed at this time.
-The applicant has limited some uses as allowed by the current Community Commercial zoning designation.
+The applicant has limited uses as compared to what is allowed by the Community Commercial (CC) zoning designation.

 - Floor area: up to 810,914 sq. ft.

-- Land area: 39.4 acres
+- Gross Land area: 43.4 acres

-- Current zoning: Community Commercial (CC)
+- Existing zoning: Community Commercial (CC)

-- Permitted Uses: Outlines in the Design Guidelines, including categories of residential uses, office uses, hotel, commercial, and wireless communication facilities.
+- Permitted Uses are outlined in the Design Standards and include residential uses, office uses, hotel, commercial, and wireless communication facilities.

 - The Transportation Impact Study conveys impacts related to each phase of the project build-out